prog-1/lists-1/README.md

 You have to add tests only for those functions that you have to implement or modify in the exercises below.

-1. Implement missing `list.List` methods and tests.
+1. Implement missing `github.com/prog-1/list.List` methods and tests.
 2. Implement `InsertionSort` and `SortedInsert` functions and tests.

 You can earn additional points (up to 50%) for `InsertionSort` implementation which swaps the element pointers without destroying and creating elements.
-Please note that this may require additional `List` methods, since you cannot modify `Element.next` field outside of `github.com/prog-1/list` package (and making the field public is not desired).
+Please note that this may require additional `github.com/prog-1/list.List` methods, since `github.com/prog-1/list.Element.next` field is private.
+Making the field public (or providing public setter) is not desired.